| Running CuteMarksSome basics about how it worksCuteMarks is quite simple: Two tables are storing categories and link nodes

 the tree itself gets drawn node by node.
 Please have a look in the - I

-This section is intended to be used if you plan to have the tree displayed
+think ,-)) - well documented code for further details.
+Using the object interface to the tree view This section is intended to be used if you plan to have the tree displayed

 somewhere from your code.
 You may create a wrapper or whatever with just